ktzanev/venir-labopp/en.md

 ## Bruxelles, <i class="icon-flight"></i> International airport
 {: #bruxelles-ai data-next="bruxelles-g" }

-Take the train to the Brussels Midi / Zuid train station (25 min, ~9€).
+Take a train to the Brussels Midi / Zuid train station (25 min, ~9€).

-[The train station][brussels airport train station] is on level -1 of the airport.
-The train "Brussels Airport Express" has several departures per hour to Brussels Midi.
+[The train station][brussels airport train station] is on the level -1 of the airport.
+The service "Brussels Airport Express" proposes several departures per hour to Brussels Midi.

-_There are also connections to Lille which do not pass through Brussels Midi, but Gent (Gand), Kortrijk (Courtrai) or Tournai (Doornik)._
+_There are also connections to Lille which instead of Brussels Midi pass through Gent (Gand), Kortrijk (Courtrai) or Tournai (Doornik)._

 ## Brussels, <i class="icon-flight"></i> Charleroi airport
 {: #bruxelles-ac data-next="lille-g" }

-Take the shuttle bus between the airport and Lille train stations (1h30, 5€~35€).
+Take the shuttle bus between the airport and the Lille train stations (1h30, 5€~35€).

 It is better to buy your ticket in advance on [flibco.com].
-Expect between 5€ and 17€ (two times cheaper than purchased from the driver).
+Expect to pay between 5€ and 17€ (half the price of that purchased from the driver).

-_It is also possible, but longer, to take the bus [TEC] between the airport and Charleroi-South railway station (20min, ~5€) and from there a train to Lille via Tournai (1h40, ~20€).
-Some Tournai--Lille trains stop at Ascq.
+_It is also possible but takes longer to take the bus [TEC] between the airport and the Charleroi-South railway station (20min, ~5€) and from there a train to Lille via Tournai (1h40, ~20€).
+Some of the Tournai--Lille trains stop at Ascq.
 It is possible to reach the campus in 20-25 minutes by walking through the town._

 ## Brussels, <i class="icon-train"></i> Midi / Zuid railway station
 {: #bruxelles-g data-next="lille-g" }

-Take a TGV, Thalys or [Eurostar] to Lille Europe station (35min, ~30€).
+Take a TGV, Thalys or [Eurostar] to the Lille Europe station (35min, ~30€).

-_It is also possible, but longer, to take a train to Lille via Tournai (1h40, ~23€).
-Some Tournai-Lille trains stop at Ascq.
+_It is also possible, but takes longer, to take a train to Lille via Tournai (1h40, ~23€).
+Some of the Tournai-Lille trains stop at Ascq.
 It is possible to reach the campus in 20-25 minutes through the town on foot._

 # <i class="cityicon-london"></i>London
 {: #londres-g }